tweag/python-monorepo-example/2017-08-21-inline-java-ghc-plugin.md

 infers the types of the antiquoted variables and the return type which is expected of the quasiquotation.
 Then, these types are translated to Java types.
-The translation is conducted by a machinery of type classes living in the package [jvm](https://github.com/tweag/inline-java/jvm).
+The translation is conducted by a machinery of type classes living in the [jvm](https://github.com/tweag/inline-java/jvm) package.
 The details of this process are not important at this point.
 What matters is that it enables us to translate types across languages.
 For instance,